 open/close all folders

 - The omnicoms of the Legion of Super-Heroes comics are generally depicted as something midway between a smartphone and a tablet computer in size, with a keypad and screen.
 The ones the Legion uses have quite a few additional functions built in, such as environmental scanning capabilities.
+Though these are becoming defictionalized as well.

 - Fact Totems from Sinister Dexter, which are basically smartphones which give data on targets to gun sharks.
 Their use in the strip actually came a good decade before smartphones came to prominence.